 Franciscan Studies

-The CCS represents a viable permanent home for the future of Franciscan Studies in the English-speaking world and beyond.
+The CCS is a permanent home for Franciscan Studies in the English-speaking world and beyond.

-Through our international conferences, scholarships, doctoral and postdoctoral fellowships, online summer schools and Distance Learning programme, we continue to build a global reputation as a centre for world-leading research into the Franciscan tradition in all its breadth and depth.
+Through international conferences, scholarships, doctoral and postdoctoral fellowships, online summer schools and Distance Learning programme, the CCS continues to build a global reputation as a centre for world-leading research into the Franciscan tradition in all its breadth and depth.

-Working with a number of Franciscan partners since 2019, the CCS is establishing a growing programme in Franciscan Studies that builds on existing strengths across the Department of Theology and Religion.
+Working with a number of Franciscan partners since 2019, the CCS’s growing programme in Franciscan Studies builds on existing strengths across the Department of Theology and Religion.
 These range from the medieval Franciscan intellectual tradition, Franciscan spirituality, and Franciscan history, through to contemporary Franciscan perspectives on Catholic Social Thought and Practice.

-We are fundraising to endow a professorial post as the foundation stone of a permanent and growing presence for Franciscan Studies at Durham University, providing the intellectual leadership to deliver quality research, outreach, and impact.
+The CCS is a growing presence for Franciscan Studies at Durham University, providing the intellectual leadership to deliver quality research, outreach, and impact.

 Research Projects